kevinolega/minimalchanges/_posts/2016-05-12-10-reasons-why-you-should-blog.md

 If you were to compare the two versions of myself both envy each other.

-As I got to read more of my old posts, I felt my confidence trickle back and so did my energy and I'm writing this post right now.
+As I got to read more of my old posts, I felt some of my confidence trickle back and so did my energy and I'm writing this post right now.

 I also took note that the depression had stopped affecting me since I started writing this post.